Last Updated on September 23, 2022 by The Filtery Staff

 Why Are Lead & PVC Used in String Lights?

-It’s worth noting that, unlike with other types of products, it’s more difficult for manufacturers to remove these substances from holiday lights for safety reasons.
+Unlike with other types of products, it’s much more difficult to find string lights and other electronic products that are completely free from these types of toxic chemicals.
+This is mostly because it’s more difficult for manufacturers to remove these substances from holiday lights for safety reasons.

-Both lead and PVC are used to insulate the wiring.
+When it comes to holiday lights, lead and PVC work hand-in-hand with one another; they are both used to insulate the wiring.
 In addition to being a fire retardant, the lead stabilizes the PVC in order to decrease the cracking and disintegrating that comes with age.
 When it comes to electrical products, you can see why these factors are important.

-What to Look for in Non-Toxic Christmas Lights
+What to Look for in Less-Toxic Christmas Lights

 RoHS Compliant Christmas Lights